zhengqigao/Sampler/README.md

-## List of Algorithms
+## List of Algorithms and Models

-This section lists the algorithms that have been implemented and the algorithms that will be implemented in the future.
-This section will be updated regularly as new algorithms are added.
-We use :cat:, :dog:, and :rabbit: to represent classical, deep learning-based, and rare event samplers, respectively, noticing the first characters are c, d, and r. **We use :tea: to represent the algorithms that have been tested (Kaiwen).**
+This section lists the algorithms and models that have been implemented and that will be implemented in the future.
+This section will be updated regularly as new algorithms and models are added.
+We use :cat: and :dog: to represent classical and deep learning-related, respectively, noticing the first characters are c and d. **We use :tea: to represent the algorithms that have been tested.**

 The following algorithms have been implemented: